flyingcircusio/doc/src/guide/api/types.md

 : *readonly, required*

-  The name of the project this VM belongs to.
+  The name of the resource group this VM belongs to.

 location